-First things first – why should you use ice?
+Why should you use ice?
 If you’ve suffered an injury and have noticed signs of swelling, ice can be very helpful.
 Inflammation is present if the injured area feels painful, warm to the touch or looks pink or red or swollen.
 Applying ice can help reduce inflammation, particularly in the 48 hours immediately following the injury.

 What should you use?
 A store-bought ice pack, ice cubes in a plastic bag or a bag of frozen veggies can all do the job.
-Or even a Coors Light.

 - Wrap your ice in a thin towel or sheet.